glorie16/data-dashboard-part2/README.md

 ## Video Walkthrough

-Here's a walkthrough of my project:
+Here's a walkthrough of my project (with sound/voiceover):
 Imgur Video Link: https://imgur.com/a/ToCqI8n

 - Recorded with Zoom